Is Marvel's Cinematic Universe Decline an Indicator of the Superhero Genre's Falling Popularity?

 <br>

-Next, the MCU plans the fourth "Spider-Man" and a new dilogy "Avengers": "Kang Dynasty" and "Secret Wars".
-"Spider-Man" will most likely pay off, since it is the most popular Marvel character in principle — although most of the profit will go to Sony, since the rights belong to them.
+Next, the MCU plans the fourth "Spider-Man" and a new dilogy of "Avengers": "Judgment Day" and "Secret Wars".
+"Spider-Man" will most likely pay off, since it is the most popular Marvel character in principle — although most of the profit will go to Sony, since they own the rights.

 Analysis

-A significant share of the problems of superhero blockbusters in recent years is a consequence of erroneous creative decisions of studios, an emphasis on the "agenda", and an overabundance of low-quality and monotonous content, which people eventually got tired of.
+A significant share of the problems of superhero blockbusters in recent years is a consequence of erroneous creative decisions of studios, an emphasis on the "agenda" and an overabundance of low-quality and monotonous content, which people eventually got tired of.

 After the release of the film "Avengers: Secret Wars", the Marvel cinematic universe will undergo a large-scale reboot — many characters will be played by new actors, and the structure of the universe itself should change again.
-It remains to be hoped that new genres will be incorporated into the cinematic universe with these changes, and the cost of filming will be reduced to adequate values — so that the quality does not suffer, and you do not have to bite your elbows after another failure.
+It remains to be hoped that new genres will be integrated into the cinematic universe with these changes, and the cost of filming will be reduced to adequate values — so that the quality does not suffer, and you do not have to bite your elbows after another failure.

-26 Aug 16:00
+26 Aug 2025 16:00